 Do you really need one?
 Yes you do, if you are seriously looking for direct advertisements, and more money (Now you do need it!), and meaningful ads which might be of true value to your readers, instead of irrelevant banners ads popping from every space available!

 A great media kit helps in many ways.
 You get to know detailed insights about your blog, your progress, while helping your potential advertiser get an insight about your blog, its audience and everything.
 Your media kit is your best foot forward in promoting your blog to potential advertisers.
-If you have a media kit with only your Google Analytics, Alexa ranking (Duh!), you’re completely doing it wrong!
+If you have a media kit with only your Google Analytics (Duh!), you’re completely doing it wrong!

 What details to include in the Media Kit?